-This hobby started off just as a few random shots in a Facebook photo album before I decided to collate them all in one album which I have since been adding to and will hopefully continue to do so.
-Here in no particular order are twenty examples I have come across including the addresses:
+This hobby started off just as a few random shots on Facebook before I decided to collate them all in one album which I have since been adding to and will hopefully continue to do so.
+Here, in no particular order, are ten examples I have come across including the addresses:

 1. Nakagin Capsule Tower, 8-16-10 Ginza, Chuo-ku.

 3. Tokyo Plaza Omotesando Harajuku, 4-30-3 Jingumae, Shibuya-ku.

 5. 21-21 Design Sight, 9-7-6 Akasaka, Minato-ku.

 6. Aoyama Technical College, 7-9 Uguisudanicho, Shibuya-ku.

 7. Tod’s Boutique, 5-1-5 Jingumae, Shibuya-ku.